mikeoon/LGED_FF/2023_writeups/power_rankings_week4.md

-# LGED 23-24 Power Rankings: Week 1 - Week 4
+# LGED 23-24 Power Rankings Week 1 - Week 4

+## It's Only The Beginning...

 ### Whaddup